-When: Subject to our event schedule, the canoes are available on a first-come-first-served basis, any day of the week at any time between May 24 and Thanksgiving.
+When: The canoes are available on a first-come-first-served basis, any day of the week at any time between May 24 and Thanksgiving.
 Some of the best times are early evening, when the river is often calm and the heat of the day is ending. *** The trips take place rain or shine, but the canoes will not go out on the water during thunderstorms, or in winds exceeding 8 knots.

 Why: Aside from getting wonderful exercise spending time with friends, family and/or colleagues in the fresh air, you will come away from our tours with a better understanding of the ecology and history of the Rideau Waterway, and, hopefully, with a heightened interest in environmental stewardship.

 $700.00 per day, which includes the use of two 34-foot voyageur canoes and two gouvernail for the day.
 Unless explicitly included in a package, meals and lockage fees are extra.
 Lockage fees are charged at the rates established by Parks Canada.